- The enterprise software market is far less efficient than generally assumed.

-- Prices are Published Easily Compared: In order to have an efficient market, buyers must be able to perform price comparisons.
-If one looks on Amazon for laptops, it is easy to perform price comparisons, allowing buyers to drive more volume to lower cost providers – making the providers search for more ways to be efficient.
+- Prices are Published Easily Compared: To have an efficient market, buyers must be able to perform price comparisons.
+If one looks on Amazon for laptops, it is easy to perform price comparisons, allowing buyers to drive more volume to lower-cost providers – making the providers search for more ways to be efficient.
 Producers have a natural inclination to hide prices – meaning that the buyer must spend more time determining pricing information, making it more likely that the buyer will overpay.

-- The Product is Easily Compared or Rated by Unbiased Third Parties: If buyers do not know what they are buying and cannot differentiate between products it is very difficult for an efficient market to exist.
+- The Product is Easily Compared or Rated by Unbiased Third Parties: If buyers do not know what they are buying and cannot differentiate between products, it is challenging for an efficient market to existing.
 For instance, agricultural commodities tend to have efficient markets for them because an ounce of gold or soybeans is considered the same thing regardless of who is selling.
 Of course, few items can match the comparability of agricultural commodities.
-Consumer Reports greatly assists in rating products and services for the consumer market and uses objective criteria in order to provide ratings.
+Consumer Reports greatly assists in rating products and services for the consumer market and uses objective criteria to provide ratings.
 However, not all consumers use Consumer Reports to make decisions, and many instead follow marketing messages and salesmanship or allow retailers – who are not objective sources of information (they have a bias) to steer them into purchases.
-Amazon.com also provides consumers with the ability to compare products through the use of reviewers (although there are a suspicious number of books with 4.5 star average reviews).
-However, these types of tools are far less commonly available information in the business-to-business market – which is a major reason IT consultancies have so much power.
+Amazon.com also provides consumers with the ability to compare products through the use of reviewers (although there are a suspicious number of books with 4.5-star average reviews).
+However, these types of tools are far less commonly available information in the business-to-business market – which is a significant reason IT consultancies have so much power.

-- Producers Must be Regulated: Efficient markets normally require regulation.
-This is because producers, in order to obtain an unfair advantage will often purchase their competitors in order to eliminate a competitor in the marketplace.
+- Producers Must be Regulated: Efficient markets typically require regulation.
+This is because producers, to obtain an unfair advantage, will often purchase their competitors to eliminate a competitor in the marketplace.
 With a competitor eliminated, the producer can then raise their prices, and reduce the investment into their product.
 This is the strategy of all the serial acquirers in enterprise software.
-In fact, these are two of the most common outcomes of software acquisitions.
-If the producers are not regulated, it is very similar to a competitive sports game without any referees; there is simply no incentive to not cheat.
+These are two of the most common outcomes of software acquisitions.
+If the producers are not regulated, it is very similar to a competitive sports game without any referees; there is simply no incentive not to cheat.
 Regulating markets protects the market, but not the producers in the market.
-The concept of regulation is to make the markets work for the most Those that oppose regulation often oppose it on grounds that the regulation restricts freedom, but this is incorrect typically because unregulated markets are not at all “free.”
-They result of unregulated markets is tyranny by what eventually become monopolistic producers, which hurts not only consumers but also other producers who are marginalized or eliminated from the market by the large monopolistic producers.
-This is not simply conjecture, but can be quite easily demonstrated through the evaluation of any industrial sector that has insufficient regulation.
+The concept of regulation is to make the markets work for the most Those that oppose regulation often oppose it because the regulation restricts freedom, but this is incorrect typically because unregulated markets are not at all “free.”
+The result of unregulated markets is tyranny by what eventually become monopolistic producers, which hurts not only consumers but also other producers who are marginalized or eliminated from the market by the large monopolistic producers.
+This is not merely conjecture but can be quite easily demonstrated through the evaluation of any industrial sector that has insufficient regulation.